git/git.github.io/rev_news/drafts/edition-63.md

   of his patch along with Peff's preparatory patch.

-  The version 2 handled all push.default cases and added tests for them, but Junion Hamano, the Git maintainer, suggested improvements in the commit message of the preparatory patch.
+  The version 2 handled all push.default cases and added tests for them, but Junio Hamano, the Git maintainer, suggested improvements in the commit message of the preparatory patch.
 Peff suggested improvements of his own but agreed with Junio's suggestion too.